idownham/idownham/README.md

 - 👋 Hi, I’m @idownham
-- 👀 I’m interested in supply chain management
+- 👀 I’m interested in supply chain management and finance
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and valuation in my free time
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...